Trump Administration Lifts Limits On Military Hardware For Police

 The Trump administration is lifting limits on the transfer of some surplus military hardware, including grenade launchers, bayonets and large-caliber weapons, to police departments.

-Attorney General Jeff Sessions made the announcement in a speech Tuesday to the Fraternal Order of Police conference in Nashville, Tenn.
+Attorney General Jeff Sessions made the announcement in a speech on Monday to the Fraternal Order of Police conference in Nashville, Tenn.
 He said President Trump will issue an executive order that would restore in full a program that provides the military gear to local law enforcement.

 The move is part of the Trump administration's push to boost federal support for local police departments and to crack down on crime.